nattyhawkins/scraper/README.md

-# Track History
+# Poolsuite Track History
-This project aims to connect to a music streaming website, play music and keep a record of the track history (work in progress)
+This project aims to allow the user to stream music, select a channel and skip songs programmatically, whilst keeping a record of the users track history.

+Work in progress

-## Technologies
+## Technologies (So far)
 - Python
 - Selenium
 - Unittest